awakari/.github/profile/README.md

 # 1. Overview

-Awakari is a real-time search engine.
+Awakari is a live search service.
+It consumes a stream of events and routes to every matching subscription.

 # 2. Concepts

-As a publish/subscribe service it works with events and subscriptions.
-The purpose is to perform a continuous search capturing relevant events in the events stream.

 ## 2.1.
-Matching Condition
+Condition

-A condition represents a message matching criteria.
+A condition represents an event matching criteria.
 Currently, Awakari supports the following condition types:
 * text matching
 * numeric comparison (<, ≤, =, ≥, >)
 * groups of nested condtions with logic (And, Or, Xor)

+Any condition may be negative ("Not").
+The matching is structured by design: text and numeric conditions may be used to match a certain attribute of an event.

 ## 2.2.
 Subscription

-Subscriptions is a set of matching conditions associated with a specific user.
+Subscription is a set of matching conditions associated with a specific user.
+In Public UI subscription is named *query*.

 ## 2.3.
 Event

 The entity being routed and delivered by Awakari.
 The accepted format is [Cloud Events](https://cloudevents.io).
+There are multiple source integrations, producing events from:
+* Web feeds (like RSS)
+* Fediverse publishers
+* Telegram channels

 # 3. Access